SamaherData/DonorChooseOrg/README.md

 Features Engineering and Selection:

--Project  Posted  Month  derived  from  Project  Posted Date.
+Project  Posted  Month  derived  from  Project  Posted Date.

--Eliminating  the  dependent  Features by Chi2-test
+Eliminating  the  dependent  Features by Chi2-test

--A new data frame with text features
+A new data frame with text features

--Appling Chi2-test for  selected  features  and  made  sure  that  they  are significantly important for the classification of Project Status.
+Appling Chi2-test for  selected  features  and  made  sure  that  they  are significantly important for the classification of Project Status.

 Dimensionality Reduction:

 Project Subject Category values reduced to single categories instead of two categories in some observations